 For starters, masternodes serve as an alternative to mining cryptocurrencies for many people.
 A masternode allows you to earn by simply running a full copy of the blockchain on your machine full time.
 The full copy is downloaded in real time.
 The basic function of masternodes is to support the network operations and they relay blocks and transactions across the network.
 But that is just one of the functions of masternodes.

-Masternodes also help in decentralization of the network and increase privacy of transactions while communicating continuously with other nodes, help in doing instant transactions, and they participate in governance and voting on network's project proposals.
+Masternodes also help in the decentralization of the network involved as well as in increasing the privacy of transactions while communicating continuously with other nodes, help in doing instant transactions, and they participate in governance and voting on network's project proposals.
 Masternodes also enable in budgeting and treasury system in cryptocurrencies.
 These are the main functions, but masternodes also vary from cryptocurrency to cryptocurrency.

 Although anyone in a given cryptocurrency project can run a masternode, most masternodes have an entry barrier, which essentially ensures that the node operator has some stake in the system -- and thus ensures that the person does not engage in malicious activity.
-For most cryptocurrencies, the operator's hodlings are devalued if they cheat or compromises the system.
+For most cryptocurrencies, the operator's holdings are devalued if they cheat or compromises the system.
 These entry barriers include setting a minimum amount of coins needed to join and run a masternode.
-There is also certain technical requirement for the machines used to run a masternode including type of servers, storage space requirements and IP requirements.
+There are also certain technical requirements for the machines used to run a masternode including the type of servers, storage space requirements, and IP requirements.

-There are many benefits of investing in masternodes.
+There are many benefits to investing in masternodes.

-Dash currently has a ROI of around 7.54 percent per year with the price of one Dash going for $424.05.
+Dash currently has an ROI of around 7.54 percent per year with the price of one Dash coin going for $424.05.
 Additionally, you require 1,000 DASH coins, which converts to around $424,000 to stake a masternode going by the current price.

 Nevertheless, you can expect to earn around $2,663 per month and $31,962 in one year.